MEDICAL PROGRAMS

 What is the difference between a certified phlebotomist and a phlebotomy technician?

 Both phlebotomists and phlebotomy technicians are trained healthcare workers who are qualified to draw blood.
-Some states, like California, require medical workers who draw blood to be certified phlebotomists.3 Be sure to check your state for regulations.
+Be sure to check your state for specific regulations.

 How long does it take to become a phlebotomy technician?

-Time to complete a phlebotomy course varies by institution.
-Carrington College’s Phlebotomy Technician course can be completed in as few as three months.
+The time to complete a phlebotomy course varies by institution.
+Carrington College’s Phlebotomy Technician course can be completed in as few as 3 months.